luisarizmendi/edge-demos/demos/microshift-disconnected/README.md

 1. Test the demo in advance and also right before running it in front of people
 2. Having a backup video with the demo recorded just in case Demo Gods don't allow you to run it live

 Regarding the first point, this demo is simple to test.
-Once the deployment finished you can:
+Once the deployment is finished you can:

 * Use the VM console or keyboard/screen to test the default (if you didn't change them) user and password: `admin` / `R3dh4t1!`